hydrogo/rainymotion/docs/notebooks/howtouse.rst

 The following tutorials and examples are stored in `Jupyter notebooks <http://jupyter.org/>`_.
 If you want to run them on your local computer, you need to:

 1. Properly install rainymotion library.
-Follow instructions provided in the :doc:`Getting Started <gettingstarted>` section.
+Follow instructions provided in the :any:`Getting Started <../gettingstarted>` section.

 2. Move to the main rainymotion directory and run the command line there.